Highly-Skilled Dillon Criminal Defense Lawyer Ready To Fight For You

 I have 25 years of experience representing criminal defendants in the Breckenridge/Dillon area, Summit County, and throughout Colorado.
-As a criminal defense lawyer, I regularly appear on behalf of my clients in the Summit County Criminal Court and the U.S. District Court for the District of Colorado, and I have extensive experience negotiating with the local prosecutors to secure favorable plea deals on behalf of my clients.
+As a criminal defense attorney, I regularly appear on behalf of my clients in the Summit County Criminal Court and the U.S. District Court for the District of Colorado, and I have extensive experience negotiating with the local prosecutors to secure favorable plea deals on behalf of my clients.
 When I take a case, I have one goal: To secure the best possible outcome, which ideally means having your charges dropped prior to trial.

 Of course, in some cases, a certain amount of punishment is unavoidable.
 If you committed a crime, there is evidence, and the police did everything by the book, it may not be realistic to expect to walk away completely clean.
 Nevertheless, this does not mean by any means that there is nothing you can do.
 You are still entitled to a legal defense, and having an experienced Breckenridge criminal lawyer’s assistance can still be a great benefit.
 In these scenarios, I focus on using my legal abilities, my local knowledge, and my negotiation and trial skills to minimize the consequences of my clients’ arrests to the greatest extent possible.